 - Transportation: There are buses and metro in the city.
 You can buy a 24-hour metro pass for 150 DKK at the central station.
 If you do not have a pass and are checked, you will be fined 750 DKK, so you do not need to stingy.

-Are you looking for more Europe travel guide and top things to do in Europe: Tours, activities, attractions and other things?
-Check it out here.
+Are you looking for more Copenhagen travel guide and top things to do in Copenhagen: Tours, activities, attractions and other things?
+Read more: Copenhagen travel blog — The fullest Copenhagen travel guide for a great budget trip for the first-timers and check it out here.